AlexxIT/Jura/README.md

 It was only the sixth adapter with the `CSR8510A10` chip that fixed the situation.

+It is also possible to use a [Bluetooth Proxy](https://esphome.io/components/bluetooth_proxy.html) with [active](https://esphome.io/components/bluetooth_proxy.html#configuration) mode supported.

+Currently tested with an M5Stack Atom Lite device.

 ## Useful links

 - https://lunarius.fe80.eu/blog/tag/bluetooth.html
 - https://github.com/Jutta-Proto/protocol-cpp
 - https://github.com/Jutta-Proto/protocol-bt-cpp
 - https://github.com/franfrancisco9/Jura-Python-BT

-## Bluetooth Proxy

-It is also possible to use a [Bluetooth Proxy](https://esphome.io/components/bluetooth_proxy.html) with [active](https://esphome.io/components/bluetooth_proxy.html#configuration) mode supported.

-Currently tested with an M5Stack Atom Lite device.